Tennis Prose

 Collins, a traditionalist whose full time career is as a news anchor at the ABC affiliate in Sarasota, did not approve of the Sandgren complaining which I tried to defend by explaining that Sandgren was in an insecure spot in his career two years ago, he was ranked outside 100, he still had not won even a single ATP main tour match at that point, he was still a desperately struggling journeyman, maybe even on the verge of giving it all up.
 But things came together for him that week, reaching that final in Sarasota, which he lost to Tiafoe, and it sparked a career surge.
 Sandgren’s continued good results earned the USTA wildcard into Roland Garros, his first Grand Slam main draw.
 Later in the summer of 2016, Sandgren finally won his first ATP match (after six years) in Washington DC, defeating Go Soeda in three sets just before midnight.

-Sandgren played that US Open and this his career defining moment came at the Australian Open were he reached the quarterfinal, the highlight being an amazing upset of top ten star Dominic Thiem in five sets.
+Sandgren played that US Open and this his career defining moment came at the Australian Open where he reached the quarterfinal, the highlight being an amazing upset of top ten star Dominic Thiem in five sets.

 As Collins revealed early during Sandgren vs Shane that he was not a fan of Tennys, even using the word “hater” but only the delicate version.
 However Collins confessed the one, unscripted act of kindness by Sandgren with the ballboy “won me over.”